Associate Professor, Dr. Tran Thanh Nam highly appreciated the high school graduation exam plan in 2025. (Photo: NVCC) |

 If we use the Foreign Language option as a compulsory subject, we can even directly require it to be English because English is now the common language in business, science, and technology programming, an important tool for individuals to connect with the rest of the world, preparing them to integrate well into the professional world later.

-If we value critical thinking, then the requirement for foreign languages is also a way to practice communication skills and improve critical thinking ability (learning to think in a new language).
+If we value critical thinking, then the requirement for foreign languages is also a way to practice communication skills and improve critical thinking capacity (learning to think in a new language).

 With the rapid advancement of technology in the future, language will no longer be a big barrier because all information can be translated directly by AI in real time.
 Therefore, I tend to support not making Foreign Language a compulsory subject.
 When it is necessary to use a foreign language for work, there are also many international certificates that can be used to assess the achievement of standard competence.

-According to many experts, the high school graduation exam must follow the principle of "what you study is what you take the test" and not "what you take the test is what you study".
+According to many experts, the high school graduation exam needs to follow the principle of what you study, what you test, and not what you study, what you test.
 The high school graduation exam results provide data for university and vocational education admissions and do not play a direct role in admissions.
 What is your opinion?

-What we need to change is to “value learning” rather than “value exams”.
-Study for the motivation to discover knowledge, be passionate about learning because you want to conquer new things in your field of expertise, not study to achieve achievements to affirm yourself, to please your family and teachers.
+What we need to change is to “emphasize learning” and not “emphasize exams”.
+Study for the purpose of discovering knowledge, and be passionate about learning because you want to conquer new things in your field of expertise, not to study to achieve achievements to assert yourself, to please your family and teachers.

-How to make exams or tests be seen by learners as a time to see a doctor, repositioning their knowledge and abilities to adjust plans to help them achieve career goals and future success instead of fear of failure.
+How can learners see exams or tests as a medical examination, repositioning their knowledge and abilities to adjust plans to help them achieve career goals and future success instead of fear of failure?

 How can both society and students not breathe a sigh of relief when seeing the number of subjects at the minimum level because of the fear of academic pressure?
 The new general education program should have drawn a portrait of high school students with what abilities and qualities, then high school graduates should be assessed on all subjects to reflect whether all the required abilities and qualities are met or not.